Class

 set count(count: number)

-So the ownership of the Class is actually transferred to the JavaScript side while you are creating it.
+So the ownership of the Class is actually transferred to the JavaScript side when you create it.
 It is managed by the JavaScript GC, and you can only pass it back by passing its reference.

 pub fn accept_class(engine: &QueryEngine) {